thelfer/tfel/docs/mfront/ComputeStiffnessTensor.md

 - three Poisson ratio \((nu_{12},nu_{23},nu_{13})\)
 - three shear modulus \((G_{12},G_{23},G_{13})\)

 In the orthoropic case, computation of the stiffness tensor rely on the definition of an orthotropic convention.
-For example, the `Pipe` orthotropic convention will lead to automatically exchange the second and first axises when computing the stiffness tensor for the plane strain, plane stress and generalised plane strain hypotheses.
+For example, the `Pipe` orthotropic convention will lead to automatically exchange the second and first axes when computing the stiffness tensor for the plane strain, plane stress and generalised plane strain hypotheses.
+See the `OrthotropicBehaviour` keyword for details.

 ## Tensors computed